2020-2021 Graduate Student Senate

 Scripps College of Communication

-Voinovich School of Leadership and Public Affairs
+Voinovich School of Leadership and Public Service

 Department Representatives are responsible for communicating the needs of graduate/professional students in their academic departments to the General Body, and vice versa.
 Representatives serve on at least 1 internal or external committee, attend committee meetings, and hold at least 2 office hours per week.